Geotab/sdk/src/hardware/addon-protocols/can.md

 ### Appendix A: Raw Message Data Example for IOX-CAN

-Third-Party Device ID from External Device
+Third-Party Device ID from External Device (4208 is a test Device ID).

 (Device ID: 4208 = 0x1070)